MagicCheese1/Damage-Indicator/README.md

 1. Clone this repo
 2. open a terminal and type `gradlew build`
 3. The jar file is at /build/libs/DamageIndicator.jar

-## Known Issues

-* Arrows of Harming damage is wrong

 ## License